-A scenic tour to discover the enchanting Furlo Gorge in the Marches and tasting the delicious truffles of Acqualagna
+Naturalist tour to visit Furlo Gorge in the Marches

 If you are a nature lover visiting the Adriatic Coast or spending there you holiday you should take a one-day trip and discover a beautiful environment located just a few kilometers beyond the border between regions Emilia-Romagna and the Marches, approximately 70 kilometers from Rimini and 250 kilometers from Rome.
 This beautiful, wild and picturesque area we are going to talk about now is the enchanting Furlo Gorge (Gola del Furlo) located not far from the small town of Acqualagna. (pic n°6)

 The Furlo Gorge has been shaped by river Candigliano, winds, and other atmospheric agents for centuries.
 Nowadays the whole area preserves a lot of ancient geological fossils.
 In this natural paradise, different species of raptors such as the golden eagles, peregrine falcon, hawks, and owls live freely and they usually nest in the rocky walls of the gorge even 500 meters high.
 This natural habitat is also home to wolves, porcupines, deer, boars, polecats but also to several species of amphibians and reptiles.

 The park is 3,600 hectares wide, including woods, meadows, and peaks.
 In the "Territorial Museum" located in Acqualagna visitors can learn about ammonites, paleontology, and geology of the reserve while the "Punto Iat Visitor Center of the Furlo Gorge Reserve" provides information about tracks, hiking trails, structures but here you can also get some free materials such as maps, guide books, etc.